Mitch McCarron: College career

-In 2010, McCarron attended the Australian Institute of Sport.
-He played college basketball in the United States for Metropolitan State University of Denver (Metro State) between 2012 and 2015.
-During his three seasons with the Roadrunners, he led the team to back to back NCAA Division II Final Four appearances, including a runner-up finish in 2013.
+McCarron played college basketball in the United States for Metropolitan State University of Denver (Metro State).
+After redshirting the 2011–12 season, he played three seasons for the Roadrunners between 2012 and 2015.
+He led the team to back-to-back NCAA Division II Final Four appearances, including a runner-up finish in 2013.
 He averaged 16.3 points and 6.7 rebounds for his career and in 2015 was named NABC Player of the Year.